TIY-Austin-Front-End-Engineering/Curriculum/day-7/README.md

 - Javascript Math.random(), window.prompt(), typeof(), control structures, loops, functions
 - Intro to jQuery

-## In-class assignment
-- With a partner (pair programming) create a text based slot machine game with javascript.

 # Assignment
-1. Continue working on your slot machine game.
-Try to add visuals by connecting it to HTML elements on your page.
+1. Use javascript create a text based (using console.log) slot machine game with javascript.
+The slot machine should randomly generate three numbers between one and three.
+Your code should display the message "You win!" if all three numbers are the same.

+2. Modify your slot machine to allow playing more than once.
+The code should prompt your player if they want to continue after each time the slot machine runs.
+If they enter yes, it should run again, otherwise it should stop running.

+3. BONUS!
+Modify your slot machine to tell the user that they win if the three numbers are 1, 2 and 3 or 3, 2 and 1.
+Try to update your code to show different symbols other than just the numbers 1, 2 and 3.

 # Resources